Academic Honor Code

 Students are not permitted to submit their own or other's work (in identical or similar form) for multiple purposes without the prior and explicit approval in writing of all instructors to whom the work will be submitted.
 This includes work first produced in connection with classes at the University of Dayton as well as other institutions attended by the student or at places of employment.

 The submission of false data is a form of academic fraud.
 False data is that which has been fabricated, altered, or contrived in such a way as to be deliberately misleading or to fit expected results.
 Deception is defined as any dishonest attempt to avoid taking examinations or submitting assignments at the scheduled times by means such as a forged medical certification of absence.
 Deception also includes falsifying class attendance records or failing to reveal that someone falsified your attendance.
 Extenuating circumstances such as a personal illness, death in the family, etc. must be negotiated with the instructor.

-E. Falsifying Academic Documentation and Grade Alteration
+E. Falsifying Academic Documentation or Grade Alteration

 Any attempt to forge or alter academic documentation (including transcripts, letters of recommendation, certificates of enrollment or good standing, and registration forms) concerning oneself or others also constitutes academic fraud.
 Grade alteration consists of an act which dishonestly modifies a grade obtained for a class assignment, examination, or for the course itself.

 F. Abuse of Library Privileges or Shared Electronic Media